kylemucha/kylemucha/README.md

 ### 🎯 Currently Working On
 - Building stronger full-stack projects with React
 - Improving data structures & algorithms with Leetcode
-- Learning more about DevOps + cloud engineering
+- Learning more about Web Development and good practices

 ### 📫 Let’s Connect
 - **E-Mail:** kylemuchaswe@gmail.com